 The firm also has proven experience in off-label marketing cases, making it a reliable partner for qui tam whistleblower cases.

 Our firm has several dozen whistleblower matters currently under seal or otherwise confidentially being investigated by the Department of Justice, several state attorneys general offices, the Securities and Exchange Commission, the Commodity Futures Trading Commission and the Internal Revenue Service.
 These cases involve some of the largest corporations in the world.

 The scope of our whistleblower practice is truly global.
 Hagens Berman is one of only a handful of whistleblower law practices with a true national presence and international footprint.
-We have flourished through our network of offices in ten cities across the United States, including Seattle, Boston, Chicago, Los Angeles, New York, Phoenix, San Diego, San Francisco and Washington, D.C.
+We have flourished through our network of offices in nine cities across the United States, including Seattle, Boston, Chicago, Los Angeles, New York, Phoenix, San Diego and San Francisco.
 An attorney with experience in representing whistleblowers is located in each of these offices.
 We have cases filed from nearly every part of the country and have vast experience appreciating the different considerations relevant to different parts of the country.
-We also represent whistleblowers from Asia, Europe, India and other locations globally
+We also represent whistleblowers from Asia, Europe, India and other locations globally.